 JACOB HOPE is a research assistant for the Emotional Fluency Project.
 He has experience in devising, directing, and play writing as well as a specialist high skills major in ICT.
 Jacob is a fourth year student in the Devised Theatre program at York University.
 During his time at York he was an assistant artistic director for the playGround festival 2017, he was a musician for the Devised Theatre Festival 2017 and he wrote and directed Post-Pracki for playGround 2018.

-RIKKI KATARINA was a research assistant for the Emotional Fluency Project.
+RIKKI KATARINA is a former research assistant for the Emotional Fluency Project and a recent Honours Grad from York University in Theatre Studies.
 Throughout her training, she’s had experience in play writing, directing, video editing, website design, sound recording/post-production and various on-set/crew positions.

-Rikki’s ability to approach her work with professionalism has been recognized by the John Abbott College Theatre Department where she studied Acting and received the Pamela Montgomery award upon graduation.
-She is currently enrolled in Theatre Studies at York University with a specialization in Devised Theatre.
+Rikki’s ability to approach her work with professionalism has been recognized by the John Abbott College Theatre Department where she studied Acting and received the Pamela Montgomery award for professionalism upon graduation.
 A native of Montreal, she now resides in Toronto.

 She was a member of the JAC Theatre MTL collective and played an important role in devising This Day in December for the 2015 Edinburgh Fringe.
 This piece commemorated the 14 women who lost their lives 25 years before at the École Polytechnique de Montréal.

-Her credits include ensemble in This Day In December, Goneril in Lear, Mrs. Bellotti in Hot L Baltimore, Aunt Sigrid in I Remember Mama and Miss Hannigan in Annie.
+Her credits include ensemble in This Day In December, Goneril in Lear, Mrs. Bellotti in Hot L Baltimore and Miss Hannigan in Annie.